-The serpentine dragon, having condescended from another dimension, cradled its scaly head on a bough of the Knowledge Tree one afternoon and reasoned with the queen, Eve.
+The serpentine dragon cradled its scaly head on a branch in the Knowledge Tree and reasoned with Eve.
 “You look hungry,” he garbled.
-“I heard you aren’t allowed to eat any of Eden’s delicious varieties.
+“I hear you aren’t allowed to eat any of Eden’s delicious varieties.
 Is this a joke?”

 The dragon choked on a half-chewed morsel.
 “Dear child, do I look dead to you?” he asked, mucous-caked eyes glinting in the sun.
 He dropped from his perch and crept closer.
 “Don’t you want to know good from evil, child?
 That’s what happens when you eat from Knowledge.
 You become distinguished and discretionary.
 Like a god.”

-Eve regarded the sagging fruit, clutched tightly to a lower limb, and the dragon detected in her gaze and in her blush that she was vexed with desire.
+Eve regarded the sagging fruit, and the dragon saw in her gaze a well of desire.

 “Why should your God be the only one who knows good from evil?”

-Adam appeared unexpectedly out of the brush, his brutish footfalls startling the beast.
-He took little notice of the reptile recoiling at his feet.
-Instead, his eyes were fixed on the sun-kissed fruit.
-“Like a god, you say?”
+Adam appeared from out of the brush, his brutish footfalls startling the beast.
+With eyes fixed on the sun-kissed fruit, he inquired, “Like a god, you say?”

-All at once, their rapture ended.
-Both shuttered, feeling suddenly vulnerable and exposed.
+When their rapture ended, both creatures shuddered, feeling suddenly vulnerable and exposed.
 A harsh wind swept through the clearing, and the sky rumbled ominously.

-They patched together the leaves of a fig tree and wrapped themselves with them, then scurried in opposite directions in search of protection.
+They patched together the leaves of a fig tree with willow string and wrapped themselves, then scurried in opposite directions in search of protection.

-God appeared for Vespers that evening, but Adam and Eve weren’t answering the temple door.
+God came down that evening, but Adam and Eve weren’t answering His call.

 “Where are you?”
-He asked, peering over the fence into the orchard.
+He asked, peering into the orchard.
 “Adam?”